 Depending on the variety, snapdragons are well suited to growing in pots.
-Trailing, compact, and mi-height snapdragon varieties make great additions to container plantings.
-The tallest snapdragon garden varieties for cut flowers are not well suited for container plantings.
+Trailing, compact, and mid-height snapdragon varieties make great additions to container plantings.
+The tallest snapdragon varieties for cut flowers are not well suited for container plantings.
 Newer trailing snapdragons make great hanging baskets.

 Planting Snapdragons in Pots

 The best time of year to grow snapdragons in pots is from early spring to early summer and again in the fall.
 Snapdragons are not well suited to growing in containers in the heat of summer.
 Full sun locations will promote the most prolific blooms.
 They can also tolerate part sun locations.
 Choose a planter with drainage holes that is both wider and deeper than your plants.
 Terra cotta, glazed ceramics, and sturdy plastic are all good materials for your planter.

 A good quality, balanced potting mix is the best choice of soil for your snapdragon container.
 You can add clean, rich compost to your potting soil mix to increase the organic material in your pot.
 Do not add rocks to the bottom of the pot, which actually impedes drainage.
 Adding a layer of mulch to the topsoil will help maintain moisture.

 Caring For Snapdragons in Planters

 It is important to keep a close eye on your potted snapdragons as they are establishing and growing on.
 Make sure the exposure of the location you’ve chosen is well suited for your potted snapdragons.
 Container plants can dry out easily since they have such ample drainage.
 As the plant gets larger, it will need more water.

 Watering Snapdragons in Pots